Pros / This security camera's daytime video quality outperforms most other cameras in our review.

 This security camera did give us some trouble during testing.
 On our first attempt to connect the Netgear Arlo Q to Wi-Fi, it failed to recognize the connection.
 However, simply resetting the camera fixed the issue and we were able to connect to Wi-Fi.
 We also lost connection to the router twice during our testing.

-Netgear Arlo Q isn't compatible with smart home hubs, but you can schedule recording.
+Netgear Arlo Q isn't compatible with smart home hubs, like our top pick, Nest Cam Indoor, but you can schedule recording.
 You can program your wireless security camera to record when you're away from home.
 You can also set it to record for special events like when your family leaves on vacation.

 You receive notifications if anything happens while the Netgear Arlo Q is on and hooked up to your Wi-Fi.
 This is one of the few Wi-Fi security cameras we tested that lets you use 5GHz Wi-Fi, to prevent 2.4GHz devices from interfering with your connection.